 NOTE: Services are free and available to all youth within the age cohort of 13 to 30 years that NYSA's mission serves.

-Nanaimo Youth Services Association (NYSA) is a community based, not for profit, charitable society.
+Nanaimo Youth Services Association is a community based, not-for-profit, charitable society.
 We have provided a range of residential and non-residential services to vulnerable youth in the Nanaimo Regional District since our incorporation in 1969.

-Over the last 47 year period the Association has grown into being a multi purpose but singularly integrated serving youth organization under the governance of our volunteer board members who represent and are recruited from the broad cross-section of our community residents.
+Over the last half-century, the Association has grown into being a multi-purpose but singularly integrated youth-serving organization under the governance of our volunteer board members who represent and are recruited from the broad cross-section of our community.

-NYSA’s organizational mission target population is Youth between the ages of 13 to 30 years.
-Approximately 45% of the youth population that NYSA serves are represented by urban Aboriginal young people.
+NYSA's organizational mission target population is youth between the ages of 13 and 30 years of age.
+Approximately 45% of the youth population that NYSA serves are urban Aboriginal young people.

-An overriding purpose of NYSA services is to provide social support to vulnerable, ‘at risk’ youth for the challenges they face on a day to day basis.
-Every program service offered is free and incorporates an effective element of basic life skills, practical employment readiness training and health education features that assist in equipping youth to participate and be fully included in the life of community.
+An overriding purpose of NYSA services is to provide social support to vulnerable, at-risk youth for the challenges they face on a day-to-day basis.
+Every -service offered is free and incorporates an effective element of basic life skills, practical employment readiness training and health education that assist in equipping youth to participate and be fully-included in the life of our community.